Italian Motorcycle Brands

 Energica Motor Logo

 One of the modern high-tech brands in the motorcycle industry is Energica Motor Company.
-The brand was created to develop and manufacture motorcycle technology based on electric motors in 2010, with a research center and production facility located in Modena.
-The company was founded by CRP Group Corporation, which specializes in material processing using CNC and modern laser technology.
+The brand was created to develop and manufacture motorcycle technology based on electric motors in 2010, with a research center and production facility in Modena.
+The company was founded by CRP Group Corporation, specializing in material processing using CNC and modern laser technology.
 The official name Energica Motor Company was registered in 2014 when the company completed the production of the first model from the Energica Ego range of eco-friendly motorcycles.
 They were first unveiled at the Top Marques exhibition in Monte Carlo.

 The Energica Motor Company logo was created with the specifics of production and modern visualization methods in mind.
 It is based on a symbolic image of a pulsating electric discharge, which smoothly arcs around the text below.
-The letters are made in the variant of “continuation” of oscillations, which provides graphical incompleteness of each of them as if forming peak indicators.
+The letters are made in the variant of “continuation” of oscillations, which provides their graphical incompleteness as if forming peak indicators.
 The last letter, “A,” is a transition to the schematic representation of the electrogram.
 The initial and final letters of the brand are saturated with a bright light green hue.

 Fantic Motor